The Date of Separation? The Struggle Continues

 Because the date of separation is a gray area, it can be a good idea to talk to a divorce lawyer even before you've made a final decision about whether to go through with the divorce.
 This will give you a better understanding of the steps you need to take to protect your rights.

 To schedule a free consultation about your date of separation or other divorce issues, contact the Law Offices of William Edgar today.
-Contact our office for a free consultation 888-251-9618.
+Call our office at (888) 251-9618 for a free consultation.